SystemsApproach/security/principles.rst

 defaults.
-Efforts to revert to a more secure default behavior include such old ideas as network firewalls and virtual private networks, along with more modern approaches such as microsegmentation and zero-trust architectures.
+Efforts to revert to a more secure default behavior include such old ideas as network firewalls and virtual private networks, along with more modern approaches such as microsegmentation and zero trust architectures.
 We will discuss these developments in a later chapter.

 2.3.5 Least Common Mechanism
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~